nexageapps/AI/Expert/README.md

 **Research-oriented topics and cutting-edge techniques for advancing the field of AI**

+From paper to code.
+From experiments to publications.
+Master research methods and create novel AI.

 This folder contains 15 expert-level lessons focused on research, innovation, and contributing to the state-of-the-art in AI.
 Each lesson emphasizes novel techniques, research paper implementation, and pushing the boundaries of what's possible.

+Designed for university students and AI learners worldwide.
+Created by a Master of Artificial Intelligence student at the University of Auckland.

 ---